Absence from school

 - non-urgent medical or dental appointments

 Dealing with absence

-Your school will have someone whose job it is to keep an eye on attendance.
-This person will follow up, by phone or letter, when you’re not at school with an authorised absence.
+Your school will have someone whose job it is to check attendance.
+This person will phone or write to your paernts to ask why you are not at school.
 If you are absent a lot, the school will ask your parents or guardians to attend a meeting to see how attendance can be improved.
-If the school feels that parents or carers are not taking this matter seriously, they can call in the help of the Attendance and Engagement Service.
+If the school can't agree with the parents how to improve attendance, they tell the Attendance and Engagement Service.

-This Service will try to see why you’re not attending school frequently and agree on a plan with your family and the school (and anyone else) to try to sort the problem out.
-If this doesn’t work, then the problem can become a legal situation, and the Service could order:
+This Service will find out why you’re not attending school.
+They will agree on a plan with your family and the school (and anyone else) to try to sort the problem out.
+If this doesn’t work, then the problem can become a legal situation.
+This could mean:

 - Penalty fines